aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 !!! warning

     Some of the WAN functionality is still in PREVIEW.
 When this is the case it is indicated as such in the documentation.
-    The integration of WAN designs to `eos_designs` role is

-    Everything is subject to change, is not supported and may not be complete.
+    For these PREVIEW features, Everything is subject to change, is not supported and may not be complete.

     If you have any questions, please leverage the GitHub [discussions board](https://github.com/aristanetworks/avd/discussions)

-!!! note
+!!! info

     `eos_cli_config_gen` schema should support all of the required keys to configure a WAN network, whether AutoVPN or Pathfinder except for the most recent features.
     This means that any missing eos_designs feature should be supported using `custom_structured_configuration` functionality.